About Me

 In contrast, processes like mediation or collaborative law offer more control over timing and cost because the parties, not the court, set the pace.

-Whether through mediation or LAR, I strive to help you resolve your needs in the most efficient and cost-effective way.
+Whether through mediation or collaborative law, I strive to help you resolve your needs in the most efficient and cost-effective way.